 STARs share, in their own words, what led them to where they are today, what stands in their way, and what they hope for the future.

 Starting out in a corporate workplace as a Recruitment Training Manager was intimidating to Jonte.
 Everyone around him had worked their way up through the corporate world after college, and he came with an associate’s degree and a handful of licenses and certifications collected over years of working in the trades.

 Growing up in foster care, Jonathan tried to take advantage of his state’s college tuition support system but the foster system’s dual demands that he be both employed and a full-time student were stressful and Jonathan dropped out of college to work full-time as a security guard.

 The STARs Research Community is a community of scholars who are committed to rigorous research and data analysis to further our understanding of the STAR population of workers.
 Insights from this community will inform employers and workforce practices so more STARs experience economic mobility in the labor market.

-The STARs Insights Advisory Panel provides expert guidance for the Insights initiative.
-Chaired by Dr. Erica Groshen, former Commissioner of the Bureau of Labor Statistics, the panel comprises advisors with experience in labor economics, workforce development, the future of work, and related topics across the public, private, and academic sectors.
+The STARs Insights Advisory Panel provides expert guidance for the STARs Insights initiative.
+Chaired by Dr. Erica Groshen, former Commissioner of the Bureau of Labor Statistics, the panel includes advisors with experience in labor economics, workforce development, and the future of work across the public, private, and academic sectors.